ropensci/waywiser/tests/testthat/_snaps/srr-ww_area_of_applicability.md

     Code
       ww_area_of_applicability(y ~ ., train, test, importance)
     Error <rlang_error>
-      All predictors must be numeric.
+      All variables in `data` and `testing` must inherit either numeric or integer classes.

 ---